What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 2. Breathwork / Pranayama

 Your breath is your best friend—literally.
 And it controls the quality of your life.
-Deep belly breathing and alternate nostril breathing (or Nadi Shodhana) are two techniques that calm the nervous system.
+Deep belly breathing and alternate nostril breathing (also known as Nadi Shodhana) are two techniques that help calm the nervous system.

 Both are suitable for beginners and handy when you are in distress.
 Technically, deep belly breathing is how we should all be breathing, and alternate nostril breathing balances both airway channels and the autonomic nervous system.